FAIRDataPipeline/FAIR_JAVA_API/softwarechecklist.md

 - Avoiding red flags such as very long functions, global variables, copy and pasted code, etc.?

 > - [ ] Sufficiently addressed
-> - [ ] Some work remaining or caveats
+> - [x] Some work remaining or caveats
 > - [ ] Needs to be addressed
 >
-> This should be judged by someone else.
+> There are things that can be improved to make the code more easy to understand for developers or for users.

 ### Is there sufficient documentation?